Minji287/Minji287/README.md

 # Hello there!👋
 I'm Minji.
-I'm a computer information systems graduate from Orange Coast College, CA, and I am passionate about front-end and back-end development.
+I'm a computer information systems graduate from Orange Coast College, CA, and I am passionate about web application development.

 <h3 align="center">:globe_with_meridians:Languages and Tools:wrench:</h3>